zhangxin06/EMIP/README.md

-## Explicit Motion Handling and Interactive Prompting for Video Camouflaged Object Detection
+## Explicit Motion Handling and Interactive Prompting for Video Camouflaged Object Detection (IEEE TIP 2025)
 This repository contains the code for our paper `Explicit Motion Handling and Interactive Prompting for Video Camouflaged Object Detection` [[arXiv](http://arxiv.org/abs/2403.01968)]